A3-Root/Root_Cyberwarfare/wiki/Zeus-Guide.md

 2. Configure dialog:
    - **Generator Name**: Display name
    - **Radius**: Area of effect for controlling lights (meters)
-   - **Allow Explosion to Activate**: Can be activated by explosions
+   - **Allow Explosion on Activate**: Create explosion on activation
-   - **Allow Explosion to Deactivate**: Can be deactivated by explosions
+   - **Allow Explosion on Deactivate**: Create explosion on deactivation
    - **Explosion Type**: Type of explosion to create (e.g., "HelicopterExploSmall")
    - **Excluded Classnames**: Light classnames to exclude from control
    - **Available to Future Laptops**: Make accessible to future laptops